Jmtechh/ActiveDirectoryLab/README.md

 I first ping youtube.com to see if the virtual machine reslove DNS addresses.
 I next ping the IP address of youtube.com to see if the deviece can also access the internet.

+The exact proccess that is happening in the background when I ping youtbue.com is...

-The exact proccess that is happening in the background is when I ping youtbue.com the device is
+The exact proccess that is happening in the background is when I ping the IP address of youtube.com is...

 At one point the client was not recieving internet but I fixed this issue with the DNS forwarder feature.